Anxious EU awaits Czech verdict on Lisbon Treaty

 However the two real sticking points are the Czech Republic and Ireland, which has promised a second national referendum on the issue late this year.

 "For enlargement we need a unanimous vote.
-I would find it very strange that Europe has trouble agreeing on its institutions but that it would be able to agree to allow in a 28th, 29th or 30th member," French President Nicolas Sarkozy warned in 2008.
+I would find it very strange that Europe has trouble agreeing on its institutions but that it would be able to agree to allow in a 28th, 29th or 30th member," French President Nicolas Sarkozy warned last year.

 German Chancellor Angela Merkel, who seemed open on the matter last year, now shares Sarkozy’s stance.